 "I see how much you want that....
 I wish you could have it...
 You deserve it....
 Wouldn't it be nice?"

 "What, are you crazy?!
 In your dreams!
 Get over it!"

 Or, worse yet, "You're always wanting things!
 You're so greedy and self-centered!
 Do you think you're the center of the universe?"

-might be just plain nuts.
-But if you can say YES to the feelings and desire, even while you say NO to the request, your child will feel (and
+be just plain nuts.
+But if you can say YES to the feelings and desire, even while you say NO to the request, your child will feel (and act) a whole